integr8ly/walkthroughs/steelthread-0/walkthrough.md

 - Under the repository input change the value to ```messaging-frontend```
 - Wait for the down arrows to change color to blue, then click them
 - Click setup application.
-- This will create a repo called messaging-frontend in your github account and deploy the Messaging booster to the eval namespace.
+- This will create a repo called messaging-frontend in your github account and deploy the Messaging booster to the `eval` namespace.

-There a some credentials to set to allow the messaging frontend to connect to the EnMasse address space.
+There are some credentials to set to allow the messaging frontend to connect to the EnMasse address space.
 First, get the `username` and `password` values from the EnMasse binding secret.
 It has a name in the format `enmasse-standard-xxxxx-credentials-yyyyy`